 What is NLP?
 In the words of an NLP Engineer

-Artificial Intelligence (AI) could be the most popular buzzword of 2017 but what does it actually refer to?
+Artificial Intelligence (AI) was the buzzword of 2017 and still is as popular in 2018, but what does it actually refer to?
 Well many things, but that is far beyond the scope of our expertise so instead, we are on a mission to understand what experts in AI are actually working on and why they got into this field.

 We start our series off with a focus on Natural Language Processing.
 This is a far-reaching field itself but can be broadly defined as the ability of a machine to analyse, understand and generate human language – but what does this mean in application?
 How can you kick-start your career in this field and what problems would you be tackling?